~

 This space is for you.

 I hope you got it by now that I love the Lord, my family, my friends, and this amazing creation.
 So what else?
 I'm pretty simple really.
 God shifted my passion from children's ministry and called me to women's ministry.
 I was a teacher for about 20 years, and also taught Sunday school, Awana, & served as a camp counselor.
 I've had the privilege now for over 10 years to help with women's events, lead a ladies' Bible study with some amazing women, and co-lead a couples' life group with my husband.
-We live in the Midwest, have two married sons, two lovely daughters-in-love, and four beautiful grandsons, with another about to make his appearance in this world!
+We live in the Midwest, have two married sons, two lovely daughters-in-love, and five beautiful grandsons!

 Lest you think I have a picture-perfect life, I don't.
 I have had a 45 plus year history of complex orthopedic issues, 16 surgeries, chronic pain & fatigue, many serious and life-threatening medical diagnoses, and blood cancer with no cure.
 But God....
 Have you noticed that life stories often have a "but God did this" scene?
 But God has showered me with iconic moments, times of celebration, acts of kindness bestowed upon me, and opportunities to bless others.